Weekend In The City Of Bordeaux: Top Picks For Wining And Dining

 Le Carré - 1 Place du Marché.
 Located in the hip Chartrons neighborhood, this is the brother restaurant to Le Carreau.
 The food is a modern take on French Brasserie dishes, and the place is always busy.
 The service is friendly and attentive.
 When I was there, the waiter brought over a large blackboard with the French menu and went over each dish with me, making sure I understood how everything was prepared.

 Bistrot du Fromager - 73 Quai des Chartrons.
-The aromas of pungent cheeses waft your way the moment you walk into this modern-looking, casual, and lively restaurant overlooking the river in the Chartrons district.
+The aromas of pungent cheeses waft your way when you walk into this modern-looking, casual, and lively restaurant overlooking the river in the Chartrons district.
 The cheeses are lined up on display along the left, and on the right are several tables full of people drinking wine and eating cheese.
 During the warmer months, outdoor tables are available to enjoy people-watching along the Quai des Chartrons.
+It's a great afternoon pit stop to recharge with cheese and charcuterie.

 A few places recommended by others:

 La Tupina - 6 Rue Porte de la Monnaie.
 This casually elegant spot is one of my Bordeaux winemaker friend's favorite restaurants.
 Try the black pig dish and the octopus.
-It's closed on Mondays.
+Closed on Mondays.

 Point Rouge - 1 Quai De Paludate.
 Similar to L'Univerre, it has a great wine list and an excellent cocktail list, which is hard to find in Bordeaux.
 Closed on Mondays.